lightec-xyz/plonk_verifier_on_icp/README.md

 - fiat_shamir.rs: implement fiat_shamir function
 - hash_to_field.rs: implement hash_to function
 - fr.rs: build fr from bytes
 - point.rs: build BN254 G1/G2 point from bytes

-## point.rs
+- lib.rs: the entrance for plonk verifer, provides verify_bytes() and verify_hex() two functions.

 ## vk.rs
-In gnark vk, a precomputed pairing lines corresponding to G₂, [α]G₂, which costs 32768 bytes. for saving cycles, we can used omit this lines.
+In gnark vk, a precomputed pairing lines corresponding to G₂, [α]G₂, which costs 32768 bytes. for saving cycles, we can use vk without lines as parameter verify_bytes or verify_hex.
 ```go
   type VerifyingKey struct {
     // Size circuit